Jason8Kang/TELL/README.md

 | 24   | What is the mode of the numbers?                                                                                                                                                       |
 | 25   | What is the average of the numbers?                                                                                                                                                    |

-The code is in template folder.
+The code is in Template folder.